Revou-FSSE-Feb26/milestone-1-Arzy4/README.md

 - Engaging background color
 - New Portfolio layout
 - Add "SKILLS & TOOLS" in About section
-- Add Carousel for Skills & Tools icon and Project cards
+- Add Carousel for Skills & Tools icon and Project cards (mobile mode)

 ---